-- The meditators brains have shown to upgrade the key regions of the brain such as prefrontal cortex, hippocampus, pons, also activating corpus callosum and the temporo-parietal junction.
+- The meditators brains have shown to upgrade the key regions of the brain such as prefrontal cortex, hippocampus, pons along with activation of corpus callosum and the temporo-parietal junction.

 - These changes benefit with better focus and attention, enhanced creativity, memory, better relationships, emotional intelligence, clearer thinking and improved sleep.

 - Practicing mindfulness has shown to down-size amygdala, which helps reduce stress and anxiety in turn reducing irritability, fatigue and lack of interest or motivation.

-- It also de-activates the parietal lobe improving a sense of oneness and feeling connected.
+- It also de-activates the parietal lobe improving a sense of oneness and feeling of being connected.

 - By consciously directing your attention where you want it to go, you are not overthinking yourself into stress

 - Practicing mindfulness helps people limit negative thoughts, unwanted beliefs and counterproductive habits.